puruvats57/blog-app/README.md

 # Blog App

-A full-stack blog application with user authentication, post management, comments, and search functionality.
+A full-stack blog application with user authentication, post management, comments, and search functionality with deployment on docker.

 ## Features